h4ckd0tm3/project-athena/Curriculum/Module 14 - Cryptography/lectures/Encryption.md

 Nonces are used for ensuring the uniqueness of cryptographic operations, preventing the reuse of ciphertexts with the same key.
 While both of them seem similar, it is important not to confuse an IV (Used for providing randomness for the start of the encryption process) with a NONCE (Ensuring that cryptographic operations can only be performed once).

-### Stream Ciphers

-A stream cipher describes an encryption/decryption algorithm which operates on individual bits or bytes of data, encrypting or decrypting them one at a time.
-Unlike block ciphers, which process fixed-size blocks of data, stream ciphers generate a continuous stream of pseudorandom bytes.
-This keystream is combined with the plaintext using a bitwise XOR operation to produce the ciphertext

-- Examples:
-    - RC4
-    - ChaCha20
-    - AES (CFB/CTR)

 ### Block Ciphers

 A block cipher is another kind of algorithm, which encrypts data blockwise instead of one by one.
 In contrast to stream ciphers, they always operate on blocks of multiple bytes.